ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

    - Set **Profile** to **C1.1x1**
    - Add the **SSH Key** you specified earlier.
    - Set **Operating System** to **CentOS 7.x - Minimal**
    - In **Uplink Port Speeds**, the network interface must be changed from the default of *public and private* to only specify a **Private Network Uplink**.
-This ensures that the new server has no direct access to the Internet, and access is controlled by the routing and firewall rules on the VRA when the VLAN is associated with the VRA.
+This ensures that the new server has no direct access to the Internet.
-   - Set **Private VLAN** to the VLAN number of the private VLAN ordered earlier, and submit the order.
+   - Set **Private VLAN** to the VLAN number of the private VLAN ordered earlier.
 3. Select the checkbox to accept the 'Third-Party' service agreements, then click **Create**.
 4. Monitor for completion on the [Devices](https://{DomainName}/classic/devices) page or via email.
 5. Make note of the *Private IP address* of the VSI for a later step and that under the **Network** section on the **Device Details** page that the VSI is assigned to the correct VLAN.
 If not, delete this VSI and create a new VSI on the correct VLAN.